 By far the best option is to use a great discount broker.
-Discount broker’s, at least the major ones, usually have a good tools and low cost transaction. $5 per transaction, regardless of size is typically the right price.
-You to not after all want your trading profit margin being reduced by brokerage fees.
+Discount broker’s, at least the major ones, usually have good tools and low-cost transactions. $5 per transaction, regardless of size is typically the right price.
+You do not after all want your trading profit margin being reduced by brokerage fees.
 It is your money let’s keep it that way.

 If you are in the USA there are two great options.
 TDAmeritrade and TradeStation.
 TradeStation also has one of the top Stock Market Analysis Software Products and you will get it for free if you open a brokerage account with them.
 See our Top 10 Review for further details.

 Bonus Tip Video 4 – The Beginner Investors Checklist Part 1